gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a weaker-relational mainline that can later loosen further without yet forcing clear independent separation
 -	a weakening lower-order relation that can finally tip into a clearer independent-separation mainline without erasing residual relational history
 -	a restored independent-separation reading that can then stabilize as a renewed mainline rather than remaining a transient terminal break event
--	and a stabilized independent mainline that can reopen to fresh weak relational recovery pressure without yet ceasing to be the dominant current reading
+-	a stabilized independent mainline that can reopen to fresh weak relational recovery pressure without yet ceasing to be the dominant current reading
+-	and a fresh recovery pressure that can then strengthen into a genuinely emerging lower-order relation without prematurely becoming joint choreography

 That distinction matters and appears to be maintainable so far.